-The Australian Antarctic Division’s science initiatives have significantly contributed to the development of procedures by CCAMLR and have enabled the commission to make informed ecosystem management decisions, based on the best scientific advice available.
-Much of the scientific information provided to CCAMLR assists in the development of conservation measures, which regulate activity in the CCAMLR region of the Southern Ocean according to a precautionary approach.
+Much of the scientific information provided to CCAMLR assists in the development of conservation measures.
+These measures regulate activity in the CCAMLR region of the Southern Ocean according to a precautionary approach.
 Conservation measures under CCAMLR:

 - establish protected species